codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the drummer name her twin daughters?
-Anna One, Anna Two...
+Why did the sentence fail the driving test?
+It never came to a full stop.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+In web design, what does CSS stand for?
- 1. Shopify
+ 1. Corrective Style Sheet
- 2. Overstock
+ 2. Computer Style Sheet
- 3. eBay
+ 3. Counter Strike: Source
- 4. Amazon
+ 4. Cascading Style Sheet

 <details>
   <summary>Answer</summary>
-  Amazon
+  Cascading Style Sheet
 </details>